Winter Wiper Blades: Keep a Clear View

 Alternatively, a beam blade doesn’t face the same issues as a blade with a frame because its metal components are internal to the rubber, which inherently protects it.
 Some beam designs also used synthetic rubber combined with silicone, graphite or even Teflon in an effort to fight against cold weather stiffness and being ground down by ice.
 Although not expressly marketed as winter blades, these high-end premium windshield wipers are often tough enough to withstand the demands of terrible weather.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on winter wiper blades, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.